Larawiz/docs/docs/model-properties/fillable.md

 }
 ```
 :::

 When using [Custom Models](../model.md#custom-model), the same rule will apply, but you can override the fillable properties using the `fillable` key.
+Larawiz won't check the fillable properties, so you can go full manual.

 In this example, we will set only the `title` and the `body` columns for the Model, since we plan to automatically create the `slug` from the title itself after scaffolding.